Annie Oakley

-Annie Oakley (born Phoebe Ann Mosey; August 13, 1860 – November 3, 1926) was an American sharpshooter and folk heroine who starred in Buffalo Bill's Wild West.
+Annie Oakley (born Phoebe Ann Mosey; August 13, 1860 – November 3, 1926) was an American exhibition/trick shooter and folk heroine who starred in Buffalo Bill's Wild West.

 Oakley developed hunting skills as a child in order to provide for her impoverished family in western Ohio.
 At age 15, she won a shooting contest against an experienced marksman, Frank E. Butler, whom she married in 1876.
 The pair joined Buffalo Bill in 1885, performing in Europe before royalty and other heads of state.
 Audiences were astounded to see her shooting out a cigar from her husband's hand or splitting a playing-card edge-on at 30 paces.
 She earned more than anyone else in the troupe except Buffalo Bill himself.

 After a bad rail accident in 1901, she engaged in a less taxing routine, touring in a play about her career.
 She also instructed women in marksmanship, believing strongly in women's self-defense.
 Her stage acts were filmed for one of Thomas Edison's earliest Kinetoscopes in 1894.
+Upon her death, an Ohio newspaper editorial noted her reply to the King of England, who had told her that America should be proud of her: "I haven't given that much thought," she reportedly answered, "but I am proud of America."
 Since her death in 1926, her story has been adapted for stage musicals and films, including Annie Get Your Gun.

 Early life

 Annie Oakley was born Phoebe Ann "Annie" Mosey on August 13, 1860, in a log cabin less than 2 mi northwest of Woodland, now Willowdell, in Darke County, Ohio, a rural county along the state line with Indiana.
 Her birthplace is about 5 mi east of North Star.
 There is a stone-mounted plaque in the vicinity of the site, which was placed by the Annie Oakley Committee in 1981, 121 years after her birth.

 Annie's parents were Quakers of English descent from Hollidaysburg, Blair County, Pennsylvania: Susan (née Wise), born 1830, and Jacob Mosey, born 1799, married in 1848.
 They moved to a rented farm (later purchased with a mortgage) in Patterson Township, Darke County, Ohio, sometime around 1855.

 Born in 1860, Annie was the sixth of Jacob and Susan's nine children, and the fifth of the seven surviving ones.
 Her siblings were Mary Jane (1851–1867), Lydia (1852–1882), Elizabeth (1855–1881), Sarah Ellen (1857–1939), Catherine (1859–1859), John (1861–1949), Hulda (1864–1934) and a stillborn infant brother in 1865.
-Annie's father was sixty-one years old at the time of Annie's birth, and became an invalid from hypothermia during a blizzard in late 1865, dying of pneumonia in early 1866 at age 66.
+Annie's father, who was already sixty-one years old at the time of her birth, became ill from hypothermia during a blizzard in late 1865.
+He died shortly after from pneumonia in the following year at the age of 66.
 Her mother later married Daniel Brumbaugh, had another daughter, Emily (1868–1937), and was widowed once again.